 © Martin U Waltz

 Street Photography in Germany: Who is out there?
-Meet 19 German street photographers with an outstanding body of work, 3 street photography collectives and 1 street photography journal.
+Who are the movers and shakers in the German street photography scene.
+Meet 30 street photographers, 3 street photography collectives and 1 street photography journal.

-3 Street Photography Collectives and one Street Photography Magazin
+3 German Street Photography Collectives and one Street Photography Magazine

-Many thanks to Bernd Schäfers, Christian Reister, Enrico Essl, Fabian Schreyer, Frank Silberbach, Holger Biermann, Kay von Aspern, Kuba Jasionek, Marco Larousse, Marga van den Meydenberg, Mario Cuic, Max Slobodda, Michael “Monty” May, Paulus Ponizak, Rainer Nowotny, Siegfried Hansen, Steffi Löffler, Torsten Schumann, Ying Tang, Chris “Candid” Schirrmacher (berlin1020), Daniel Nide (Soul of Hamburg), Torsten Köster (streetlab0711) und Reiner Girsch (Soul of Street) for their contribution and support.
+Many thanks to Alex Pfeiffer, Bernd Schäfers, Birka Widmaier, Chris “Candid” Schirrmacher, Christian Reister, Efi Logginou, Fabian Schreyer, Frank Silberbach, Guido Steenkamp, Hans Severin, Holger Biermann, Kay von Aspern, Kuba Jasionek, Marco Larousse, Marga van den Meydenberg, Mario Cuic, Max Slobodda, Michael “Monty” May, Oliver Krumes, Paulus Ponizak, Rainer Nowotny, Roland Groebe, Sebastian Jacobitz, Siegfried Hansen, Slander Khlif, Steffi Löffler, Torsten Köster, Torsten Schumann, Ying Tang, Daniel Nide (Soul of Hamburg) and Reiner Girsch (Soul of Street) for contributing to this article.

-Editorial note: The list of German street photographers is in alphabetical order (first names).
-The original article and most contributions were in German language.
-So all language hiccups are on me.
+Editorial note: The list of German street photographers is in alphabetical order on a first names basis.
+The original article and most text contributions were written in German.
+I translated everything at a later stage, so all language hiccups are entirely my fault.

 “Photography is some sort of meditation for me.
 Being with the moment as it unfolds, just observing, not judging.
 I try to shoot anything that catches my interest, either emotionally or intellectually.
 I like to document these moments discretely without interfering or changing them.